elyra-ai/examples/pipelines/run-generic-pipelines-on-kubeflow-pipelines/README.md

 1. Download the output artifacts to your local machine and inspect them.

-## Export the pipeline to a Kubeflow Pipelines format
+## Export the pipeline to a Kubeflow Pipelines Static Configuration File

 When you run a pipeline from the pipeline editor, Elyra compiles the pipeline, uploads the compiled pipeline, creates an experiment, and runs the experiment.
 If you want to run the pipeline at a later time outside of Elyra, you can export it.